 Our work to promote health in Scotland by reducing child poverty, improving neighbourhood, improving mental wellbeing and reducing income inequality play a vital part - but only one element - of Public Health Scotland's contribution to #keepthepromise.

-Fundamental to our approach in this section is a focus on factors that cut across Scotland, and which drive health and wellbeing.
+Fundamental to our approach in this section in particular is a focus on factors that cut across Scotland and which drive health and wellbeing.
 These include inequality, discrimination and violence against women and girls.
-In each of these, we want to see a shift from focusing just on the provision of services towards prevention, eliminating inequality, stopping discrimination, and ending violence against women and girls.